UW-EE545-Team13/final/Docs/How_To_Launch.md

     After step 7 the car should already be at the starting position of the plan, now go to the terminal window where you launched the line_follower node.

     On that terminal window you should see ‘Press Enter to when plan available…’, verify the plan is ready then hit `Enter` on your keyboard.
-Now just watch the car do the magic :) it should start moving along the plan.
+Now open rviz and just watch the car do the magic :) it should start moving along the plan.

 ### Real Robot (Mushr Car)